 Keith Ladzinski is a contributing photographer at National Geographic and an Emmy nominated director.
 His early subjects mirrored his polarized passions, skateboarding in the city and exploring the quiet mountains of Colorado.
 One, built around an immersed subculture, skating from concrete place to place with friends, trespassing, shooting photos in the dead of night with rushed artificial light setups and running from security guards.
 The other, alpine starts in the mountains, long approaches alone to quaint places, patiently hunting for natural light, thoughtful composition and searching for wildlife.
 It was an unintentional education in two styles of photography and wasn’t long before the two merged, initially into his love for rock climbing.
 It was here that Keith forged his roots, rising quickly to the top in the world of extreme sports and working tirelessly with the industries top athletes, outdoor industry clients and ad agencies.

-Today, Keith’s work primarily focuses on natural history, climate change, extreme sports and advertising campaigns, sending him to the furthest reaches of the 7 continents multiple times over on assigments.
+Today, Keith’s work primarily focuses on natural history, climate change, extreme sports and advertising campaigns, sending him to the furthest reaches of the 7 continents multiple times over on photo and film assigments.
 Keith is a contributing photographer at National Geographic Magazine, a founding member of the Sea Legacy Collective, a Nikon Ambassador and has worked for clients globally including Apple, Disney, Oprah Network, Toyota, Adidas, Discovery, Nike, Red Bull, The North Face, The New York Times, and National Geographic TV.

 Keith lives in Boulder, Colorado with his Wife Dana and son Gray.